TritonDataCenter/statemap/README.md

 the time label above the statemap; to select another time, simply click on the statemap.

+Shift-clicking (or Option-/Alt-clicking) on a statemap when a time is highlighted will highlight a dotted line at the time selected, as well as an indication of the time between the initial time highlighted and the time selected.
+This allows for the time delta between two events to be easily ascertained.

 ## Stacked statemaps

 To render a single SVG that contains multiple statemaps, multiple data